CrashRpt/crashrpt2/lang_files/readme.txt

 =========================================================
 Language Files Change Log

 This info may be helpful when updating language files from a previous version to the latest version.

 =========================================================

+--- v.1.5.0 ---

+  - Added final newline

 --- v.1.4.3 ---